syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Text-Formulas.md

-The `TEXTAFTER` function returns text that occurs after a given character or string.
-It is the opposite of the `TEXTBEFORE` function.
+The `TEXTAFTER` function extracts the text that appears after a specified delimiter in a string.